quanterall/HaskellMaterials/basics/extras/parsing-with-megaparsec.md

 // We can assign a string to an identifier by using the equals sign and double quotes user = "pesho"

+// We can assign the result of running a shell command to a value result = 'ls -l'

-// We can assign the output of a shell command to an identifier by enclosing the
+// We can assign the stdout of a shell command to an identifier by enclosing the
-// command in single quotes and accessing the `.output` field of the shell invocation output = 'ls -l'.output
+// command in single quotes and accessing the `.output` field of the shell invocation output = 'ls -l'.out

+// Or we can pull out stderr
+error = 'ls -l'.err

-// Likewise the exit code can be accessed as well exitCode = 'ls -l'.exitCode
+// Likewise the exit code can be accessed as well exitCode = 'ls -l'.code

-// And so can stderr
-error = 'ls -l'.error

-// We can use an `if` to conditionally execute code if exitCode == 0 {
+// We can use an `if` to conditionally execute code if result {
   'echo Success!'
 } else {
   'echo Failure!'
 }

-// We can use string interpolation with backticks and curly braces 'echo `Output: {output} | Error: {error}`'
+// We can use string interpolation with backticks and curly braces 'echo `Output: {output} | Error: {error} | Exit code: {exitCode}`'
 ```

 Looking at the above, there are some things that should stand out: